Indecomposable $PD_3$-complexes

 \section{Abstract}

-We show that if $X$ is an indecomposable $PD_3$-complex and $\pi_1(X)$ is the fundamental group of a reduced finite graph of finite groups but is neither $Z$ nor $Z\oplus{Z/2Z}$ then $X$ is orientable, the underlying graph is a tree, the vertex groups have cohomological period dividing 4 and all but at most one of the edge groups is $Z/2Z$.
-If there are no exceptions then all but at most one of the vertex groups is dihedral of order $2m$ with $m$ odd.
+We show that if $X$ is an indecomposable $PD_3$-complex and $\pi_1(X)$ is the fundamental group of a reduced finite graph of finite groups but is neither $Z$ nor $Z\oplus{Z/2Z}$ then $X$ is orientable, the underlying graph is a tree, all the edge groups are $Z/2Z$ and all but at most one of the vertex groups is dihedral of order $2m$ with $m$ odd.
+The remaining vertex group has cohomological period dividing 4.
 Every such group is realized by some $PD_3$-complex.
-Otherwise, one edge group may be $Z/6Z$.
-We do not know of any such examples.

 We also ask whether every $PD_3$-complex has a finite covering space which is homotopy equivalent to a closed orientable 3-manifold, and we propose a strategy for tackling this question.

 \keywords{degree-1 map, Dehn surgery, graph of groups, 3-manifold, $PD_3$-complex, $PD_3$-group, periodic cohomology, virtually free}